How Do You Find The Median With Even Numbers

 Q: Why is the median useful?

 A: The median is useful because it provides a measure of central tendency that is not affected by extreme values or outliers.
-This makes it a more robust measure than the mean in many situations.
+This makes it a more dependable measure than the mean in many situations.

 Q: Can the median be used with non-numerical data?